lluisgomez/TextProposals/README.md

 once the files are generated you may want to run the matlab code in the evaluation/ folder to get the IoU scores and plots.

 Notice that the MATLAB evaluation script performs deduplicatioin of the bounding boxes proposals.
-Thus, if tou use another evauation framework you must deduplicate proposals same way.
+Thus, if you use another evauation framework you must deduplicate proposals same way.